 When your skin is cut or scraped, you begin to bleed.
 This is because blood vessels in the area are damaged.
-Bleeding serves a useful purpose, because it helps to clean out a wound.
-But too much bleeding can cause you to go into shock.
+Bleeding serves a useful purpose because it helps to clean out a wound.
+But too much bleeding can cause your body to go into shock.

-You can’t always judge how serious a cut or wound is by the amount of blood.
-Some serious injuries bleed very little.
-And cuts on the head, face, and mouth may bleed a lot because there are a lot of blood vessels in those areas.
+You cannot always judge the seriousness of a cut or wound by the amount it bleeds.
+Some serious injuries can bleed very little.
+On the other hand, cuts on the head, face, and mouth may bleed a lot because there are a lot of blood vessels in those areas.

 - Help the person to remain calm.
-If the cut is large or bleeding heavily, have him or her lie down.
-If the wound is on an arm or leg, raise the limb above the level of the heart to slow bleeding.
+If the cut is large or bleeding heavily, have them lie down.
+If the wound is on an arm or leg, raise the limb above the heart to slow bleeding.

-- Remove obvious debris, such as sticks or grass.
-If the object is embedded in the body, do not remove it.
+- Remove obvious debris from the wound, such as sticks or grass.
+If the object is embedded in the body, do NOT remove it.

-- After putting on gloves, apply firm pressure to the wound with a folded cloth or bandage for about 10 minutes.
-Do not look at the wound during this time, as it may begin bleeding again.
+- After putting on clean latex gloves, apply firm pressure to the wound with a folded cloth or bandage for about 10 minutes.
+Do not remove the bandage to look at the wound during this time, as it may begin bleeding again.
 If blood soaks through, add another cloth or bandage and continue holding pressure on the cut for an additional 10 minutes.

 - When bleeding has stopped, tape a clean bandage over the cut.

-When to seek medical care for a cut or wound:
+Seek medical care for a cut or wound if:

-- If it is jagged or deep, or if it is a puncture wound.
+- it’s jagged or deep, or if it is a puncture wound.

-- If it is a result of an animal bite.
+- it’s the result of an animal bite

-- If there is dirt that won’t come out after washing.
+- there is dirt that won’t come out after washing

-It’s common for both children and adults to get a bloody nose.
-And most nosebleeds are not serious, especially in children.
-Adults can have nosebleeds related to high blood pressure or hardening of the arteries, and it may be more difficult to stop them.
+A bloody nose is common in both children and adults.
+Most nosebleeds are not serious, especially in children.
+Yet, adults can have nosebleeds related to high blood pressure or hardening of the arteries, and it may be more difficult to stop them.

-- Have the person sit down, leaning the head forward.
-This will reduce the pressure in the nasal veins, slowing the bleeding.
+- Have the person sit down and lean his or her head forward.
+This will reduce pressure in the nasal veins and slow the bleeding.

-- Have him or her push the nostril firmly against the septum (the dividing wall in the nose) on the side of the nosebleed.
-If he is unable to do this, put on gloves and hold the nose for him.
-Hold for five to 10 minutes.
+- Have them push the bleeding nostril firmly against the septum (the dividing wall in the nose).
+If the person is unable to do this, put on latex gloves and hold the nose for him or her for five to 10 minutes.

 - Once the nose stops bleeding, instruct the person not to blow his or her nose for several days.
-This could dislodge the clot and cause bleeding to start again.
+This could dislodge the clot and cause bleeding to begin again.

-- If bleeding doesn’t stop after about 20 minutes.
+- bleeding does not stop after about 20 minutes

-- If the nosebleed is related to a fall or injury (the nose may have been broken
+- the nosebleed is related to a fall or injury in which case the nose may have been broken